 1. Create or review your customer journey map

-The customer journey map is one of the most effective tools to understand your subscribers.
+The customer journey map is one of the most effective tools to understand your customer base.
 These maps are a visual representation of subscribers’ interactions with your brand–from sign-up to renewal to cancelation.
-It outlines all subscribers' interactions with your business, describes their pain points, and shows how your product helps solve them.
+It outlines all subscribers' interactions with your business, describes their pain points, and shows how your product can solve them.

 Since not all subscription members are the same, customer cohorts are handy in this process.
 Separate subscribers into smaller groups based on plans, acquisition channels, location, demographics, interests, behaviors, churn likelihood, or any other variable you consider better fits your business.